 You need to make sure that the legal description of the property matches your understanding of what you’re buying.
 If you’re buying 10 acres, make sure the title policy describes those 10 acres.

-Check Schedule B of the Title Commitment to be Aware of Pipeline Easements
+Check Schedule B of the Title Commitment to be Aware of Pipeline and Other Easements

 Schedule B is the one I really want to focus on.
 Schedule B talks about the different encumbrances on the property.
 This is where you’re going to be made aware of any oil and gas leases, utility easements, power line easements, road easements, and pipeline easements.
 If there are deed restrictions or HOA restrictions, they will be there as well.